thamotharan-karuppaiah/fsroute/readme.md

 - `declarativeNetRequestWithHostAccess`: For accessing all websites
 - `storage`: For saving user rules and settings
 - `activeTab`: For current tab information
+- `cookies`: For accessing and reading cookies from websites (used in preset configurations)
 - `<all_urls>`: Host permission for all websites

 ## Troubleshooting